adamsilver/fdpb/registration.md

 </form>
 ```

 It contains four fields and a submit button.
 You'll also notice each text field has a label.
-Labels are where we will begin.
+Labels are where our analysis begins.

 ## Labels